neoforged/.github/primers/26.1/index.md

 );
 ```

+### Removing the Old Block and Item Renderers

+Since `ItemModel`s and `BlockModel` are now fully handled through their own feature submission pipeline, `BlockRenderDispatcher` and `ItemRenderer` have been completely removed, replaced by the corresponding systems.

 ### Object Definition Transformations

 `ItemModel`s and `BlockModel`s can now take in an optional `Transformation`, which transforms how the model should be displayed.
 As such, the `$Unbaked#bake` methods now take in the parent `Matrix4fc` transformation, to which the transformation is multiplied to via `Transformation#compose`.
 For item models, this is known as a local transform separate from the model JSON item transform.
 The local transforms are always applied after the item transform.